alexandertrefz/essence/packages/stdlib/README.md

-- **A body pulls in everything it transitively reaches.** `Integer.compareTo` once delegated to the covering `Number.compareTo`; that made comparing two Integers drag the Algebraic, Transcendental and Rational machinery — and `bigint-fraction` — into any Program that compared two Integers, nearly doubling `HelloWorld.es`.
+- **A body pulls in everything it transitively reaches.** `Integer.compareTo` once delegated to the covering `Number.compareTo`; that made comparing two Integers drag the Algebraic, Transcendental and Rational machinery into any Program that compared two Integers, nearly doubling `HelloWorld.es`.
   Same-kind ordering is native again for that reason.
 - **A body can change complexity class.** `String.length` written as `@::characters()::length()` is correct, but builds a List of every character to count them, and pulls `List`'s whole import graph in behind it.
 It is